 Robberson Research and Travel Grants are awarded on a competitive basis.
-Submission of an application does not a guarantee of funding.
-We encourage application submission well in advance of your expected travel dates or research expenditure needs.
+Submission of an application does not guarantee funding.
+The Academic Year 2022-2023 funding rates were ~50%.
+We encourage application submission before your expected travel dates or research expenditure needs.

-Travel Grant: As you receive confirmation that your presentation has been accepted, up to 45 days (90 days for summer travel) after your travel is complete.
+Travel Grant: As soon as possible after you receive confirmation that your presentation has been accepted, and before travel.

 Research Grant: You may apply for expenditures up to May 31 of the following academic year of your application, as long as you are enrolled when expenditures are incurred.

-Application Deadlines: The 15th of every month September-April (except December)
+Application Deadlines: 5pm on July 1st, August 1st, and the 15th of every month September-April (except December)

-Submit your application prior to the deadline so your graduate liaison and major advisor have enough time to complete the form.
+All application materials must be received by this deadline.
+Students should submit their applications well in advance of the deadline so that their graduate liaison and major advisor have enough time to complete the form as well.

 If you have any questions or issues, please email Will O'Donnell at willodonnell03@ou.edu.